pletzer/python-aos-lesson/_episodes/08-defensive.md

 >
 {: .callout}

+In the `code/` directory, we have written `plot_precipitation_climatology_mask.py`, which allows one to mask either land or ocean.
-Now that we've written `plot_precipitation_climatology.py`, how can we be sure that it's producing reliable results?
+How can we be sure that it's producing reliable results?

 The first step toward getting the right answers from our programs is to assume that mistakes *will* happen